 Before we had kids my husband and I lived at French Quarter Festival for the full four days.
-Now with three kids in tow it’s a little different but not completely.
+Now with three kids in tow it’s a little different, but not completely.
 We try to incorporate them into as much of our life as possible so festivals are no different.
 We have been taking my oldest son since he was 8 months old and the others followed suit as they joined our family.

-The best thing about French Quarter Festival is that it is free so there is no initial cost to attending.
+The best thing about French Quarter Festival is that it is free so there is no initial cost to attend.
 It is also open and very large so there are lots of hidden gems if you don’t want to frequent the big stages.
-To me I like the feeling of being able to come and go as I please.
+I like the feeling of being able to come and go as I please.
 We try to pick one day during the week to attend with the kids and then one day on the weekend to attend just the two of us.
 As they get older I really look forward to being able to take them for the whole weekend.

 So over the years I have found a few tips and tricks that work for me and just some helpful hints for navigating the festival.
 So here they are…

 Location can be vital when attending with kids.
 The biggest stages are on the riverfront as is the breeze.
 If it’s hot this may be your place to be.
 However there isn’t a lot of shade so bring an umbrella.
 Typically we start our day at the riverfront and then when everyone get hungry or tired we start walking from stage to stage.
 The Zydeco Stage (on Decatur) is a great one for kids because they play a lot of upbeat and fun music so they can dance around and have fun.
-The GE stage in front of the aquarium is your best bet for shade.
+The stage in front of the aquarium is your best bet for shade.
 Its all paved, though, so bring chairs.
 We also like to find brass bands to watch and usually end up in Jackson Square at some point too.
 If you are looking for shade you can always stop in a restaurant for a drink and snack.

 This is so important if you have kids that are potty trained.
 The bathrooms are all in central locations on the riverfront.
 Most of the restaurants and business will not let you use their bathrooms during FQF.
 There are always port o potties on the river front and then Jackson Brewery has bathrooms on the third floor as well as Canal Place.
 I ask my kids often if they need to use the bathroom before we leave the riverfront.